BartoszPiotrowski/proofs-to-trees/README.md

 in DOT language, whereas the second file is a visualization of this graph produced by `Graphviz` package.

-You can give another extension to the output, for instane `.png` instead of `.pdf` and the script should respect it.
+You can give another extension to the output, for instance `.png` instead of `.pdf` and the script should respect it.

 Axioms used in the proof will be marked by light-grey color and a conjecure